jeremycherfas/user/pages/03.blog/who-is-bailey/item.md

 	image: "who-is-bailey.jpg"
 ---

-!!!In the process of bringing over old posts from previous sites, I've come across old reviews.
+!!!
+In the process of bringing over old posts from previous sites, I've come across old reviews.
 They’re not the same as the more recent ones, but I want to preserve them nevertheless.
 This was originally published on 1 June 2013.

 ###Who is Bailey?